Skip to main content

 Manage and revoke tokens

-Settings → API tokens lists every token for the current workspace, each showing a masked value (cdt_••••last4), the provider and organization it’s bound to, when it was created, and whether it’s Active or Revoked.
+The API Tokens page (open the user menu - your email at the bottom-left of the sidebar - and select API Tokens) lists every token for the current workspace, each showing a masked value (cdt_••••last4), the provider and organization it’s bound to, when it was created, and whether it’s Active or Revoked.
 To revoke a token, hover over it and click the trash icon, then confirm Delete token.
-Revocation is immediate and irreversible — any client still using that token loses access right away.
+Revocation is immediate and irreversible - any client still using that token loses access right away.

 To rotate a token without downtime, create the new token first, update your CI secrets to use it, and only then revoke the old one.